Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Bills stats and trends

-- The Bills have an against the spread record of 3-1 in their four games when favored by 14.5 points or more so far this season.
+- This season, the Bills have an ATS record of 3-1 in their four games as a favorite of 14.5 points or more.

 - Buffalo's games this year have gone over the total in eight out of 15 opportunities (53.3%).

-- Buffalo is 8-2 against the spread and 8-2 overall this season when the team records more than 26.7 points.
+- When Buffalo records more than 26.7 points, it is 8-2 against the spread and 8-2 overall.

-- In games that Buffalo piles up more than 364.9 yards, the team is 5-3 against the spread and 5-3 overall.
+- In games that Buffalo totals over 364.9 yards, the team is 5-3 against the spread and 5-3 overall.

-- The Bills have turned the ball over two more times (19 total) than the Falcons have forced a turnover (17) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Falcons.